hadasbro/realtime-notifer/README.md

 4. Now you can send any message or notification **to any user and concrete session/token**
 5. Also each user can have his own **subscribe channel** or many separate channels based on session/token

-*open below image in new tab to see the fullscreen example*
+*Open below image in new tab to see the fullscreen example*

 ![picture](files/gif-notif.gif)

-## Communication flow

-Many clients -> server

 ## Apache Kafka example